aurorabaylessedwards/Coding_Exercise/README.md

 ![open_pycharm](/open_pycharm.png?raw=true "open PyCharm")

-Select get from version control and paste the URL of this project. **https://github.com/aurorabaylessedwards/CSI_Coding_Exercise.git**
+Select 'Get from Version Control' and paste the URL of this project. **https://github.com/aurorabaylessedwards/CSI_Coding_Exercise.git**

 ## You will see an error prompting you to set up your python interpreter for the project.